 I should have taken a picture of my big Canada goose, all plucked and cleaned and gutted.
 It was so big I could have stuffed it with one of the smaller geese.
 And then a duck in the small goose, then a quail in the duck, a snipe in the quail… but I digress.

 There are no picture because I broke it down.
 (Here’s how to break down a game bird) Sorry.
 As pretty as cooking a whole goose is, I generally don’t recommend it.
-I like my breasts medium to rare (Yeah, I’m snickering, too… ) and my thighs well done.
+Goose and duck breasts need to be cooked medium to rare, and the thighs need to be well done.
 Very hard to do this on a whole bird.

 So, armed with all kinds of random goose parts in my fridge, what to do with them?
 I have a whole ton of duck and goose recipes already on the site, so every new season I try to refine old recipes and then attempt to stretch myself a bit with new recipes.

 Yeah, that’s a goose neck.
 Specifically, it’s the neck from the big Canada goose.
 I stuffed it with ground goose meat and spices, tied it off at either end, and roasted it a la ficelle, so it would be evenly browned.
 (Here is how to make sausages using a bird’s neck as the casing.)